fstnetwork/Service-Friendly-Token-Standard/MinStandard/English/README.md

      --[transfer and call]-> (A)
 ```

-In brief, we hope the payment and execution flow of the Tokens is natual as Ether's, and make the services related to the Tokens more direct and easier to develop, not setting back the business due to the inconvenience of ERC-20 Token standard.
+In short, we hope to make payment flow and execution flow of the Tokens are as natural as Ether's, and make the services provided by the Tokens more direct, intuitive and easier to develop, instead of setting back the business due to the inconvenience of ERC-20 Token standard.

-To achieve this goal, we have improved the `transferAndCall` in ERC-223 and ERC-827, and ensure the `receiverContract` (the Service smart contract) always gets the real `value` and the real `from` (the origin of the Token trasfer), and make the `receiverContract` not able to attack the `from`.
-More details are in the next section.
+To achieve this goal, we have improved the `transferAndCall` in ERC-223 and ERC-827, and ensure the `receiverContract` (the Service smart contract) always gets the real `value` and the real `from` (the origin of the Token transfer), and make the `receiverContract` unable to attack the `from`.
+We will explain this in detail later.

-Moreover, the above is not only to increase the consistency and the linking flexibility among the service-based smart contracts, making the business logic and the payment flow more modularised and secure, but to make the on-chain-off-chain integrations more complete and more consistent, significantly reduce the needs of status checking or multi-phase commit, and encourage more developers' adoption.
+Moreover, what was mentioned above is not only to increase the consistency and the linking flexibility among the service-based smart contracts, making the business logic and the payment flow more modularised and secured, but to make on-chain-off-chain integrations more complete and more consistent, reducing the needs of status checking or multi-phase commit development, encouraging more developers' adoption.

 ---

-As for the improvements in tokenisation, which are based on the service-friendly Token, and go a step further to conduct important features for business such as CRM and the Token relay (De-Ether).
+As the improvement made for tokenisation, it is based after our service-friendly Token, and we took a step further to conduct important features for businesses such as CRM functionality and Token relay to achieve a De-Ether environment.

-The important feature for the CRM is by compacting multiple Token transfers and making the process as light as possible and predictable, which allows businesses to have more flexibility for CRM.
+The important feature for CRM is compacting multiple Token transfers and making the process as light and predictable as possible, which allows businesses to have more flexibility for CRM applications.

-The Token relay is to remove the biggest technical barrier to have a healthy tokenisation, which is the end-users have to pay Ether in a Token trasfer as the transaction fee.
+The Token relay is to remove the biggest technical barrier, which is the need for end-users to pay Ether in a Token transfer as the transaction fee.
-If this situation is in a context that Ethereum is a decentralised computing platform and cash platform, and to execute smart contracts, the end-users must pay Ether to stablise the Etherum network and incentivise the miners to sustain the network, then it's very rational and acceptable to everyone.
+If the situation is in a context of  that Ethereum is a decentralised computing platform and cash platform, and to execute smart contracts, the end-users must pay Ether to stablise the Ethereum network and incentivise the miners to sustain the network, then it's very rational and acceptable to everyone.
-But if it is in the context of the Token, it becomes incorrect and cloggy.
+But if it is in the context of Tokens, it becomes illogical and cloggy.

-"No Ether, No Token usages" obstructs the tokenisation.
+The idea of "No Ether, No Token usages" obstructs the utility of tokenisation.
-So we have implemented a feature that allows **Token trasfer origin** to sign a specific **Token trasfer request**, and the **Relayers** check its trasfer fee (in Token) and the signature then relay the request by sending the request to the Token smart contract, which also means the Relayers pay the ETH transaction gas for the request.
+So we have implemented a feature that allows the origin of a token transfer to sign a specific **Token transfer request**, and the **Relayers** check its transfer fee (in Token) and the signature then the Relayers relay the request by sending the request to the Token smart contract, which also means the Relayers pay the ETH transaction gas for the request.
 Then the Token smart contract checks the relayed transfers and avoid any attack among transfer origin, relayers and the receivers.

 Further details are in the next section.